 ATHLETICS - College-Bound AthletesThere is an opportunity for many TUHSD student-athletes to play collegiate athletics; whether that be locally or nationally, DI, DII or DIII, whether scholarship, walk-on or intramural.
-See your high school counselor for information about the specific courses at your school that will qualify for initial eligibility at the college(s) of your choice.
-NCAA required coursework will change for the Class of 2016.
+See your high school counselor for information about the specific courses at your school that will qualify for initial eligibility at the college(s) of your choice. .
 Please double check early.

 ** Get Ahead of the Curve: Check of these steps as you work your way towards eligibility.